-This book, primarily written to a Jewish audience, uses numerous Old Testament references to prove that Jesus is the promised Messiah the Jews have been anticipating for centuries.
+This book was primarily written to a Jewish audience, and uses numerous Old Testament references to prove that Jesus is the promised Messiah the Jews have been anticipating for centuries.

 Matthew begins with a genealogy, to show Jesus ancestry, (as promised by the prophets) and then continues to tell about Jesus life, teachings, his death and resurrection.

 The earliest and shortest narrative, Mark addresses a non Jewish audience.
 He skips Jesus' birth, and dives straight into his ministry, miracles, death and resurrection.

 Date: Approximately AD 50-60

 This gospel is the most universal and the least Jewish.
 Luke was a doctor and historian, and he writes this account to someone named Theophilus, who was likely a Roman official.